-The Sun is essential to human existence.
-Without it, life on Earth would seize to be.
-Mankind has worshiped and feared it in equal measure for eons.
 But modern science has unraveled a lot of the mysteries surrounding our nearest star, making for some fun discoveries and revelations.
-Now sit back and take in these 19 interesting facts about the Sun:
+Now, sit back and take in these 10 fun facts about the Sun:

 The distance between our planet and the sun doesn’t stay the same.
 It normally ranges between 147 million km and 152 million km.
 You can blame this on the fact that the Earth follows an elliptical orbit when revolving around the Sun.